biocorecrg/RNAseq_course_2019/docs/alignment.md

 * [GENCODE](https://www.gencodegenes.org/) contains an accurate annotation of the human and mouse genes derived either using manual curation, computational analysis or targeted experimental approaches.
 GENCODE also contains information on functional elements, such as protein-coding loci with alternatively splices variants, non-coding loci and pseudogenes.
 * [Ensembl](https://www.ensembl.org/index.html) contains both automatically generated and manually curated annotations.
 They host different genomes and also comparative genomics data and variants.
 [Ensembl genomes](http://ensemblgenomes.org/) extends the genomic information across different taxonomic groups: bacteria, fungi, metazoa, plants, protists.
 Ensembl integrates also a genome browser.
-* [UCSC Genome Browser](https://genome.ucsc.edu/) hosts information about different genomes and a genome browser.
-It integrates the Gencode information as additional tracks.
+* [UCSC Genome Browser](https://genome.ucsc.edu/) hosts information about different genomes.
+It integrates the GENCODE information as additional tracks.

 Let's consider how to access data in GENCODE and Ensembl for performing mapping to the human genome.